 4.3 The Inspector-General may suspend or cancel the registration of a registered trustee if:

-- the trustee is disqualified from managing corporations under Part 2D.6 of the Corporations Act 2001, or under a law of an external Territory or a law of a foreign country; or
+- the trustee is disqualified from managing corporations under Part 2D.6 of the Corporations Act 2001, or under a law of an external Territory or a law of a foreign country

-- the trustee ceases to have adequate and appropriate professional indemnity or fidelity insurance against the liabilities that the person may incur working as a registered trustee; or
+- the trustee ceases to have adequate and appropriate professional indemnity or fidelity insurance against the liabilities that the person may incur working as a registered trustee

-- the trustee’s registration as a liquidator under the Corporations Act 2001 has been cancelled or suspended, other than in compliance with a written request by the trustee to cancel or suspend the registration; or
+- the trustee’s registration as a liquidator under the Corporations Act 2001 has been cancelled or suspended, other than in compliance with a written request by the trustee to cancel or suspend the registration

-- the trustee owes more than the prescribed amount of notified estate charges; or
+- the trustee owes more than the prescribed amount of notified estate charges

-- if the Court has made an order under section 90-15 of the Schedule that the trustee repay remuneration, and the trustee has failed to repay the remuneration; or
+- if the Court has made an order under section 90-15 of the Schedule that the trustee repay remuneration, and the trustee has failed to repay the remuneration

-- the trustee has been convicted of an offence involving fraud or dishonesty; or
+- the trustee has been convicted of an offence involving fraud or dishonesty

 - the trustee lodges a request with the Inspector – General in the approved form to have their registration suspended.

-4.4 The Inspector-General from 1 September 2017, will have the power to give a direction to a registered trustee not to accept further appointments.
+4.4 The Inspector-General also has the power to give a direction to a registered trustee not to accept further appointments.
 The direction given will be in writing for a period specified if:

 Disciplinary Action with a committee process